convince-project/smc_ros_gazebo_plugins/README.md

 Result: 0.679197995
 ```

+At this point, the XTerm terminal can be closed, and the experiment is finished.

 ### Experiment 2: Controller with refined recovery (obstacle-avoidance)

 This model is a small refinement of the one from the 1st experiment, with a more refined handling of the case with obstacles in front of the robot.